 Admission fees as of 2025 are £7.50 for adults, £4.50 for children (5–15), £6.00 for concessions, and free for under-5s, with family tickets at £20.00 (2 adults, 2 children).

-Visitors can explore the triangular ruins, including the gatehouse, Nithsdale Lodging (1630s Renaissance apartments), and moat, alongside a visitor center with exhibits on the castle’s history and the Green Lady.
+Visitors can check out the triangular ruins, including the gatehouse, Nithsdale Lodging (1630s Renaissance apartments), and moat, alongside a visitor center with exhibits on the castle’s history and the Green Lady.

 Nearby attractions include Sweetheart Abbey (5 miles, founded 1273) and Dumfries Museum (8 miles, with Green Lady artifacts).
 The castle’s wetland setting attracts birdwatchers, with ospreys and barn owls visible from April to August.